Learning-from-the-curve/learning-from-the-curve/_posts/daily-updates/2020-04-09-COVID19-Daily-update-on-number-of-cases-and-deaths.md

 #### 1.2 COVID mortality by age groups and regions

-In Figure 4, we compare the life expectancy for Belgium (blue) against COVID deaths (red) across age groups.[^5] The blue curve plots the probability of being dead by a certain age for all causes of death (i.e. it is a cumulative distribution function).
+In Figure 4, we compare the life expectancy for Belgium (blue) against COVID deaths (red) across age groups.[^5] The blue curve plots the probability of being dead by a certain age, for all causes of death.
 The red curve shows mortality rates from COVID, across age groups.
 For both sexes, we see that the distribution of COVID mortality is skewed towards the elderly, with a turning point at around 70 years.
 More elderly people die from COVID than predicted by the life expectancy tables, relative to other age groups.
 This curve might change over the course of the disease.
 For instance if elderly people die faster, but also younger people die over the epidemic, the distribution might shift its gravitational point to younger ages.